opax92/movies/README.md

 * to get all movies sorted by rating please use GET request.

 ## Responses for add movie:
-  * success - when movie has been added correct then true, if not then false
+  * success - When movie has been added correct then true, if not then false
-  * movieFailureResultReason - occurs only when failure, possible mistakes of failured:
+  * movieFailureResultReason - Occurs only when failure, possible causes of failure:
-  * * INVALID_TITLE_MOVIE - Title must have at least 3 characters up to 50 and can contain only letters
+  * * INVALID_TITLE_MOVIE - Title must have at least 3 characters up to 50 and can contain only letters.
-  * * MOVIE_WITH_TITLE_ALREADY_EXISTS - Occurs when you try add movie, when the same title already exists
+  * * MOVIE_WITH_TITLE_ALREADY_EXISTS - Occurs when added movie title already exists.